deliveredtechnologies/terraform-maven/README.md

     Hooray, Maven!
 * Packaging as Part of the Build Lifecycle
-  * The [package goal](#tfpackage) can package a Terraform root module for deployment into a Maven repo or it can package that same Terraform root module with its dependencies for deployment into an isolated environemnt or Terraform Enterprise.
+  * The [package goal](#tfpackage) can package a Terraform root module for deployment into a Maven repo or it can package that same Terraform root module with its dependencies for deployment into an isolated environment or Terraform Enterprise.
 It's all part of a single Maven goal/command.
 * Deploying Terraform Artifacts to a Maven Repo with an Attached POM is a Snap
   * By default the [deploy goal](#tfdeploy) deploys a zip artifact packaged by the [package goal](#tfpackage) to a Maven repo